Carabouille/Alarm_Clock_dawn_simulator/README.md

 Yes there are a lot of things inside it !

-We can see well on the first picture the servo motor as we saw earlier And the light with the heat sink
-The heat sink is necessary here cause the light need to be at least a 8W to diffuse a minimum of the light to wake you.
+We can see well on the first picture the servo motor as we saw earlier And the light with the heat sink who is carry by a support fiw with screw to the box The heat sink is necessary here cause the light need to be at least a 8W to diffuse a minimum of the light to wake you.
 But the light is also powered in 24V and if you do the calcul